-Scioto County: Weekly construction update - Portsmouth Daily Times
+SCIOTO COUNTY: Weekly Construction Update - Portsmouth Daily Times

 State Route 73 culvert replacement – state Route 73 between Washington Avenue and Galena Pike will be reduced to one lane in each direction throughout construction.
 Galena Pike will be closed just south of Briggs Road for 60 days as part of this construction starting March 23.
 Estimated completion: Summer 2020.

-State Route 73 bridge replacement over Dry Run – state Route 73 will be reduced to one lane between Dry Run Road and Laurel Fork Road.
+State Route 73 bridge replacement over Dry Run – state Route 73 will be reduced to one lande between Dry Run Road and Laurel Fork Road.
 Traffic will be maintained using temporary signals.
-Additionally, Dry Run Road will be closed for 120 days at the intersection with State Route 73, and traffic will be detoured via Johnson Street and Euclid Avenue.
+Additionally, Dry Run Road will be closed for 120 days at the intersection with state Route 73, and traffic will be detoured via Johnson Street and Euclid Avenue.
 Estimated completion: Fall 2020.

 State Route 73 double bridge replacement – state Route 73 between Arion Road and Big Spruce Little Bear Road Traffic will be reduced to one lane.
 Traffic will be maintained using temporary signals.
 Estimated completion: Fall 2020.